-Meat, fish, eggs, nuts, and leafy greens are safe for hermit crabs to eat.
-Fresh fruit is a popular choice as most hermit crabs have a sweet tooth.
-Hermit crabs will also consume any wood, moss, or algae in their habitat.
+Meat, fish, eggs, nuts, and leafy greens are safe for hermit crabs.
+Fresh fruit is popular as hermit crabs have a sweet tooth.
+Also, hermit crabs like wood, moss, and algae in their tank.

 Are Hermit Crabs Carnivores or Herbivores?

-As natural scavengers, wild hermit crabs cannot be fussy about food.
-They will eat an apple core or the carcass of a dead conspecific.
+As natural scavengers, wild hermit crabs can’t be overly fussy about food, so they’ll eat an apple core or the carcass of a dead conspecific.
 The most important consideration is the make-up of their food.

-Hermit crabs need protein and calcium above all else.
-This keeps them strong and healthy.
-Appropriate levels of carbohydrates also provide energy.
+Hermit crabs need protein and calcium, which keeps them strong and healthy.
+Also, appropriate levels of carbohydrates are needed for energy.

 How Do Hermit Crabs Eat?

-If your hermit crabs have shed their chelipeds, they’ll need to be hand-fed.
-For small snacks, this can be done from your palm.
-Not all hermit crabs tolerate handling well.
+If hermit crabs have shed their chelipeds, they’ll need to be hand-fed.
+This can be done from your palm for small snacks, but not all hermit crabs tolerate handling well.

 How Often Do Hermit Crabs Eat?

-If a hermit crab knows that it will be without access to food for a prolonged period, it will eat to excess.
+If a hermit crab knows it’ll be without access to food for a prolonged period, it’ll eat to excess.
 The more fat a hermit crab consumes, the longer it can safely fast.

 What Do Wild Hermit Crabs Eat?

-- Coral reefs
+- Coral reefs.

-- Mollusks and small snails
+- Mollusks and small snails.

-- Dead animals
+- Dead animals.

-- Moss and leaves
+- Moss and leaves.

-- Food left by human visitors to the beach
+- Food left by human visitors to the beach.

-- Fecal matter
+- Fecal matter.

-- Cadavers of dead animals
+- Cadavers of dead animals.

 What Do Hermit Crabs Eat in Captivity?

-A more pertinent question should be, “what do hermit crabs like to eat?”
+A more pertinent question should be, “What do hermit crabs like to eat?”
 By spoiling your hermit crabs with safe yet delicious foods, life in captivity will be more agreeable.

 Contents of an Aquarium

-Check the ingredients of your chosen fish food.
-Ensure it does not contain any untoward chemicals.
-That should be standard practice, to protect your fish and crabs alike.
-If it’s safe, hermit crabs will love these floating treats.
+Check the ingredients of your chosen fish food to ensure they don’t contain any chemicals.
+If safe, hermit crabs will love these floating treats.
 Quality fish flakes can be a treat for terrestrial hermit crabs.

 You can grind cuttlebone into powder and add it to food or leave a free-standing slab of cuttlebone in the substrate.
 Hermit crabs will work their way through the latter at their leisure.